Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 - Communication: Outline any challenges the applicant faces with communication, such as difficulty speaking or understanding others.

-- Personal care: Describe any challenges the applicant has with personal care, such as bathing, dressing, or toileting.
+- Social interaction: Describe any challenges the applicant has with social interaction, such as difficulty in group settings or engaging with peers.

 What to include in a carer impact statement